Two badly injured in Hawke's Bay workshop fire

 By the time fire appliances got there, the workshop had significant damage.

-Appliances from Dannevirke, Akitio and Weber attended and took roughly two hours to extinguish the blaze.
+Appliances from Dannevirke, Akitio and Weber took about two hours to put out the blaze.

 The cause is now under investigation.

-A police spokesperson said the incident had now been referred to WorkSafe.
+A police spokesperson said the blaze had now been referred to WorkSafe.